 The risk of not having this policy in place and it not being adhered to could be anything from the College not gaining best value to the risk of legal action being taken against the College for not following the strict EU Public Sector Procurement Regulations and Government Legislation.

-Possible staff training maybe needed for those that are likely to reach OJEU thresholds and training may need to be given to the Procurement Officer to ensure information and knowledge is kept up to date.
+Possible staff training maybe needed for those that are likely to reach OJEU thresholds and training may need to be given to the Procurement Manager to ensure information and knowledge is kept up to date.

 Data Protection

 The only data protection issues that may be affected by the policy are those surrounding keeping tender documents and written quotations for possible audit purposes.
-All tenders that the Procurement Officer is responsible for will be kept by that department.
+All tenders that the Procurement Manager is responsible for will be kept by the procurement department.